mavryk-network/LIGO/gitlab-pages/docs/tutorials/getting-started/getting-started.md

   The command will run every function starting with `test` and return their values.

-  More on the syntax for the test framework [here](https://ligolang.org/docs/advanced/testing#testing-with-test).
+  More on the syntax for the test framework [here](https://ligo.mavryk.org/docs/advanced/testing#testing-with-test).

 ## Testing the Michelson contract

   The ligo compiler is made so the produced Michelson program types and correspond to the initial ligo program.
 However until we have tools for formal verification, we advise testing that the Michelson code will behave as the ligo one.
 For this purpose, you should also write a test for the Michelson code.

   There is different methods for testing Michelson code.
 In this tutorial we will focus on `tezos-client` mockup.
-More information [here](https://ligolang.org/docs/advanced/michelson_testing)
+More information [here](https://ligo.mavryk.org/docs/advanced/michelson_testing)

-  This method consist in running a "mockup" Tezos chain on our computer, push the contract on the chain and send transaction to the chain to test the contract behaviour.
+  This method consist in running a "mockup" Mavryk chain on our computer, push the contract on the chain and send transaction to the chain to test the contract behaviour.

   First, create a temporary folder for the mockup chain by running
   ```zsh